 An important feature of the course is the emphasis on managing learning behaviour.
 It also recognises the importance of good planning, curriculum knowledge and developing the skills necessary for good practice.

-Trainees will be able to choose to focus on either Key Stage 1 (ages 5 – 8) or Key Stage 2 (ages 7 – 11) as their focus for the longer term teaching placements.
+Trainees will be able to choose to train for Early Years and Key Stage 1 (ages 3 – 7) or Key Stage 1 and 2 (ages 5 – 11) .

 Placements at three different primary schools will help build confidence and experience.
 Trainees will be regarded as members of staff within their practice schools and will receive the benefit of support from the Headteacher, their mentor and other colleagues.
 Additionally trainees spend two weeks in a special school.